karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 -----------------------------------------------------------
 NodeAffinity:
 -----------------------------------------------------------------
-Node affinity is conceptually similar to nodeSelector. it allows you to constrain which nodes your pod is eligible to be scheduled on, based on labels on the node.
+Node affinity is conceptually similar to `nodeSelector`. it allows you to constrain which nodes your pod is eligible to be scheduled on, based on labels on the node.
 You can use In, NotIn, Exists, DoesNotExist, Gt and Lt.

 there are 2 types of nodeAffinity